oracle/pgql-lang/README.txt

 Notes about the grammar
 =========================================
  - It includes layout information such that a pretty-printer and code completion templates can be generated.
- - GMQL keywords are defined as non-terminals, while they should be terminals.
+ - PGQL keywords are defined as non-terminals, while they should be terminals.
 Non-terminals are really ugly (they show up in the AST, etc.).
    However, the reason they are non-terminals is because we want allow for case-insensitive keywords, but native support for this has been temporarily removed from Spoofax.
 Also see http://yellowgrass.org/issue/Spoofax/954